 - Otherwise exercises significant influence or control.

-After the initial set-up of your company, the PSC information will need updating via the annual Confirmation Statement.
-All companies need to submit this form to Companies House each year.
-As a result, this will keep the UK Companies House register up to date.
+After the initial registration of your company, the PSC information will need updating via the annual Confirmation Statement.
+All companies must submit this form to Companies House each year.
+As a result, this’ll keep the UK Companies House register up to date.

 Articles of Association